Psoriasis treatment

 Print this page

-Different treatments may be necessary to keep your psoriasis stable or to control a flare-up.
+Different types of treatment may be needed to keep your psoriasis stable or to control a flare-up.
+On this page, you can find information about the different treatments.

 Emollients work by moisturising dry skin and reducing dry skin flakes.
 They soften cracked areas and help other topical treatments get through the skin and work better.
-They can also be used instead of soap.
+Emollients can also be used instead of soap.

 • It's usually advised to apply emollients about 30 minutes before other psoriasis treatments.